The Tea Detective

 was done face to face in ones drawing room or parlor.

-It was a time for people to stop
+It was a time for people to

-their daily chores and relax for a
+stop their daily chores and

-bit, sit down and chat, sharing
+relax for a bit, sit down and

-the important news of the day
+chat, sharing the important news of the day

-with one another while enjoying a spot of tea and
+with one another while enjoying a spot of

-and MySpace of old.
+E-mail, Facebook, and MySpace of old.

 Consider the fact that tea drinking goes back

-centuries, each with its own unique stamp on our
+centuries, each with its own unique stamp

-history, making us who we are today-these whirl-
+history, making us who we are

-wind creatures rushing relentlessly through each
+today-these whirl- wind creatures rushing

-day, before falling exhausted into bed at night.
+exhausted into bed at night.

-Then, after only a few hours of downtime we start
+Then, after only a few hours of downtime we

-the whole process over again.
+start the whole process over again.

 So, while it's hardly something I can add to the instructions, take a little time to enjoy the